-A set of scales like these make it easy to work with dough as the LCD display is on opstructed, the weighing pan is relatively large and they don’t fly across the table like ordinary ktichen scales.
+A set of scales like these make it easy to work with the dough as the LCD is obstructed, the weighing pan is relatively large, and won’t fly across the table like many ordinary kitchen scales!

-You may need to do your own research to determine what dough weight that fits your proofing basket of bread tin best.
+You may need to do your own research to determine what dough weight fits your proofing basket or bread tin.

 As you scale up bread recipes you will find that space becomes a problem.
 If you are making large batches you may find yourself needing to purchase large containers to store the dough.
 But there might be a simpler solution…